What’s the Difference Between Computer Science and Electrical & Computer Engineering?

 Both disciplines study the inner workings of computers and both study hardware, as well as software aspects of computer systems.
 Today, CompSci, CompE, and Electrical & Computer Engineering students all study programming and basic computer operation.

-Duke has a unique interdisciplinary environment — several faculty members have appointments in both Computer Engineering and Computer Science.
+Our faculty has appointments in Computer Engineering and Computer Science.

 The Case of Theory v.
 Practice